-- 18.1 At Mossbourne Victoria Park Academy we believe the most effective way of managing behaviour is to praise and reward good behaviour (see rewards).

-- 18.2 Where students are having difficulty conforming to the expected standards of behaviour in the Academy, various strategies may be employed to help them to improve.

-- 18.3 The use of a Report, although a sanction, serves the dual purpose of enabling the staff to provide instant and usually positive feedback to a student at the end of every lesson.
+The use of a Report, although a sanction, serves the dual purpose of enabling the staff to provide instant and usually positive feedback to a student at the end of every lesson.
 This is particularly effective because it is taken home for a parent/carer to review and sign every evening.
-Some students enjoy being 'on report' and ask to be put on report when they feel their behaviour is slipping.
+Some students enjoy being 'on report' and ask to be put on report when they feel their behaviour is deteriorating.
 The academy uses the following daily Reports:

 - Form Tutor

 - Head of Learning Area

 - Head of Year

 - Specialised Head of Year

 - Curriculum Support Department

 - Extended Leadership Team

 - Reintegration

-- Senior Pastoral Report
+- Senior Leadership Team

 - Principal

-- One to one sessions with specialist teachers or learning mentors are also used to help students to develop strategies to improve their behaviour.
+- 19.2 One to one sessions with specialist teachers or learning mentors are also used to help students to develop strategies to improve their behaviour.

-- 18.5 Although very rare, where appropriate and usually only for students who have an Education Health and Care Plan (EHCP), and when agreed in advance in a parental meeting, 'time out' will be allowed for students to withdraw themselves from a situation they feel they may not be able to manage appropriately and take themselves to an agreed location and/or member of staff.
+- 19.3 Although very rare, where appropriate and usually only for students who have an Education Health and Care Plan (EHCP), and when agreed in advance in a parental meeting, 'time out' will be allowed for students to withdraw themselves from a situation they feel they may not be able to manage appropriately and take themselves to an agreed location and/or member of staff.

-- 18.6 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of fixed period exclusion a Behaviour Support Plan (BSP) will be put into place.
-More detail is provided in section 19.
+- 19.4 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of fixed period exclusion a Behaviour Support Plan (BSP) will be put into place.
+More detail is provided in section 20.

-- 18.7 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of permanent exclusion or of dropping out
+- 19.5 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of permanent exclusion or of dropping out of the

-Title: Behaviour Policy Last Reviewed: August 2021 Written by: MT and SW Next Review: August 2022 of the Academy altogether due to disaffection, a Pastoral Support Plan (PSP) will be put into place.
-More detail is provided in section 19 below.
+Title: Behaviour Policy Last Reviewed: August 2024 Written by: Principal and VP Pastoral Next Governing Body Review: Following significant change

+Academy altogether due to disaffection, a Pastoral Support Plan (PSP) will be put into place.
+More detail is provided in section 20 below.

-19 The Pastoral Support Programme (BSPs and PSPs)
+20. The Pastoral Support Programme (BSPs and PSPs)